apostrophecms/docs/docs/guide/conditional-fields.md

 # Displaying conditional fields

 When defining a field schema, fields can be made conditional based on the values of other fields using the `if` setting.
 These conditional fields remain hidden until the specified `if` conditions are satisfied.
 Simple conditions are passed as an object with keys *matching the names of other fields in the same schema*.
 The condition values must match the sibling field values *exactly* to pass.
 When matching values from a `checkboxes` field, the condition is considered met if *any* of the checkbox values selected by the user match any of the values specified in the `if` condition.
+This can allow for the conditional display of many fields.

 ::: info
 Because strict equivalence is required for conditions, fields used in conditions must have values that are strings, numbers, or booleans.
 This can include simple `string`, `boolean`, or `integer` fields, but also `checkboxes`, `select`, or even `date` or `time` since they are returned as strings.